MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-file-and-filegroup-options.md

 If the file is on a raw partition, *os_file_name* must specify only the drive letter of an existing raw partition.
 Only one file can be put on each raw partition.

 **'** *filestream_path* **'**
 For a FILESTREAM filegroup, FILENAME refers to a path where FILESTREAM data will be stored.
 The path up to the last folder must exist, and the last folder must not exist.
-For example, if you specify the path C:\MyFiles\MyFilestreamData, C:\MyFiles must exist before you run ALTER DATABASE, but the MyFilestreamData folder must not exist.
+For example, if you specify the path `C:\MyFiles\MyFilestreamData`, then `C:\MyFiles` must exist before you run ALTER DATABASE, but the `MyFilestreamData` folder must not exist.

+> [!NOTE]
-The SIZE and FILEGROWTH properties do not apply to a FILESTREAM filegroup.
+> The SIZE and FILEGROWTH properties do not apply to a FILESTREAM filegroup.

 **'** *memory_optimized_data_path* **'**
 For a memory-optimized filegroup, FILENAME refers to a path where memory-optimized data will be stored.
 The path up to the last folder must exist, and the last folder must not exist.
-For example, if you specify the path C:\MyFiles\MyData, C:\MyFiles must exist before you run ALTER DATABASE, but the MyData folder must not exist.
+For example, if you specify the path `C:\MyFiles\MyData`, then `C:\MyFiles` must exist before you run ALTER DATABASE, but the `MyData` folder must not exist.

 The filegroup and file (`<filespec>`) must be created in the same statement.

+> [!NOTE]
-The SIZE, MAXSIZE, and FILEGROWTH properties do not apply to a memory-optimized filegroup.
+> The SIZE and FILEGROWTH properties do not apply to a MEMORY_OPTIMIZED_DATA filegroup.

+For more information on memory-optimized filegroups, see [The Memory Optimized Filegroup](../../relational-databases/in-memory-oltp/the-memory-optimized-filegroup.md).

 SIZE *size*
 Specifies the file size.
 SIZE does not apply to FILESTREAM filegroups.